pietrotedeschi/pietrotedeschi.github.io/content/authors/pietro-tedeschi/_index.md

 superuser: true

 # Role/position/tagline
-role: Head of Cyber Electronic Warfare Research
+role: Head of Cyber Electromagnetic Warfare Research

 # Organizations/Affiliations to show in About widget
 organizations: